SomyaDisha44/ECE-1204_2210044/Lab 5/Report 5.md

 ---

 ## **Theory :**
-This experiment focuses on implementing object-oriented programming concepts in C++ by creating classes to manage data for cars and students.
-It highlights the use of access specifiers to control access to attributes and methods.
-Additionally, the experiment demonstrates the display and comparison of object data through method calls.
+In C++, classes are used to organize data and functions together in one place.
+A class is like a blueprint for creating objects, which are instances of that class.
+This makes the code easier to manage and reuse.

+Access specifiers, such as private, public, and protected, control who can access the data and functions inside a class.
+Private means only the class itself can use that data or function, while public allows outside access.
+This helps protect important data and ensures it's only used in the right way.

+Data handling in classes happens through objects.
+Each object stores its own data based on the class structure, and we can use functions (called methods) inside the class to get, change, or compare that data.
+Using access specifiers makes sure that the data is secure and handled properly, making C++ a good choice for organizing and managing data.

-## **Problem 1 : Compare the speed of three cars using access specifier**
+## **Problem 1 : Write a code in C++ to compare the speed of three cars using access specifier**

 ## **Code :**
 ```C++
 #include<iostream>